aweeraman/reinforcement-learning-continuous-control/Report.md

 Below is a training run of the above model archicture and hyperparameters:

-Number of agents: 1
+* Number of agents: 1
-Size of each action: 4
+* Size of each action: 4
-Environment solved in 203 episodes!
+* Environment solved in 103 episodes!
 Average Score: 30.21

 ![Plot of rewards](https://raw.githubusercontent.com/aweeraman/reinforcement-learning-continuous-control/master/graph.png)

 ## Ideas for future work

-TBD
+* Training of multiple agents to perform the activity in parallel
+* Explore distributed training using
+** A3C - Asynchronous Advantage Actor-Critic
+** A2C - Advantage Actor Critic

 ## Reference